 Mount Rainier National Park looks forward to welcoming you this summer.
 Learn how to plan like a park ranger by following our list of the top 10 things you should know before visiting the park.
-The 2022 season is expected to be BUSY, so make sure to plan ahead, recreate responsibly, and help ensure this iconic landscape may be enjoyed by future generations.
+The summer season is expected to be BUSY, so make sure to plan ahead, recreate responsibly, and help ensure this iconic landscape may be enjoyed by future generations.

 1. Know Your Destination